-Museum floor plans are also available on the network of touchscreen terminals located throughout the museum.
-Museum staff are on hand to give assistance and can also provide help with the lifts for groups of visitors.
+Museum floor plans are located throughout the Museum, along with digital displays that show times and details of events taking place throughout the day.
+Museum staff are on hand to offer assistance and can also provide help with the lifts for groups of visitors.

 Enquiry Line: +44 (0)20 7942 4000

 Please be aware that there is currently no step-free access to the mezzanine level in Making the Modern World.
 This is due to an ongoing technical fault and we are working hard to rectify the issue.
 We apologise for any inconvenience.

 The Museum is fully wheelchair accessible.
 A limited number of adult and child wheelchairs are available and may either be booked in advance by telephoning 0870 870 4868 or borrowed on the day by asking a member of staff at the Information Desk.
 The Science Museum would like to thank Goldman Sachs for its support of the innovative Trekinetic wheelchairs.

 All lifts in the Museum are wheelchair accessible and have audio announcements.
 The majority of Museum lifts have Braille labeling on the buttons.

 Wheelchair-accessible toilets are available on all levels of the Museum.
 They are also available on all levels of the Wellcome Wing.
 Please refer to the Museum map or the touchscreen information terminals for positions.

 Wheelchair-accessible baby changing facilities are available in the following areas:

 - Level 1 (by the Garden gallery- Access via Lift D)